My Review of the British Airways Concorde Room

 - Persuade your companion to also sign up to an Amex Gold card using the link to receive a further 22,000 Avios points.

 - Now, the second card I recommend to slightly more seasoned Avios collectors is the British Airways Premium Plus American Express: See my full review here.
 The best thing about this card is that you get a 2-4-1 voucher, which means that both you and a companion can travel for the price of one.
 This reduced the total number of points we needed to collect to 100,000 (down from 200,000!).
 Note there is a charge for this card of £195 per year.
 Alternatively there is a free BA card (reviewed here) which provides 5,000 Avios when you sign up and a 2-4-1 voucher at £20,000 spend, however I’d strongly recommend the premium version due to the easier spending limits and higher sign-up bonus.
-Sign up to the British Airways Premium Plus card using this link to get 26,000 Avios (ordinarily you’d get 25,000 if you go straight to the website).
+Sign up to the British Airways Premium Plus card using this link (and scrolling down to the correct card) to get 26,000 Avios (ordinarily you’d get 25,000 if you go straight to the website).

 - Spend £3,000 on the Premium Plus card in the first 3 months to collect 26,000 points and a further £7,000 to receive your 2-4-1 voucher.
 You can always add your companion on to the card to help you reach those spending limits!